How to Create a Members-Only WooCommerce Purchasing Club: Your Complete Step-by-Step Guide

 Step 3: Configure other plugin settings, like the login form

-Most of the plugin’s settings involve the password protection method.
-You can access the settings by going to WooCommerce → Settings → Products → Password protected categories.
+You can access the plugin settings by going to WooCommerce → Settings → Products → Protected categories.
 Then, you can configure:

-- Whether or not to show password protected categories in navigation menus or your public-facing store
+- Whether or not to show protected categories in navigation menus or your public-facing store

 - How long the password should unlock the hidden categories for